ludicast/ice/README.markdown

 Liquid is excellent but has several disadvantages

 * Hard to extend without knowing Liquid internals
-* Introduces yet-another-language, whereas many designers are already familiar with javascript
+* Introduces yet-another-language, whereas many designers/developers are already familiar with javascript
 * Doesn't allow template editors to use a rich object model and create their own functions
-* Doesn't have a rich set of support libraries like javascript brings to the table.
+* Doesn't have a rich set of support libraries like what javascript brings to the table

 Note that we're still big fans of Liquid.
-In fact, we call this project "ice" as a tribute (extending the metaphor, we use "Cubes" where they have "Drops").
+In fact, we call this project "Ice" as a tribute (extending the metaphor, we use "Cubes" where they have "Drops").

 ## Installation